sawsent/nelson-cli/README.md

-# nelson
+# nelson-cli
-Nelsex is a Unix Command Line Tool written in Bash that allows for AI suggestions in the terminal via the OpenAI API.
+Nelson-cli is a Unix Command Line Tool written in Bash that allows for AI suggestions, error explanations, and more, all straight from the terminal.
+Currently using OpenAI API (because that's what I know), planning to move into an open source, local LLM in the future.

 ---